Follow these steps to build a document creation process with Airtable and ActiveMerge.

 - Write your standard legal agreement — for example, a Client Service Agreement or Retainer Contract.

-- Replace variable data fields (client name, address, date, rate, etc.) with merge placeholders wrapped in curly braces { }.
+- Replace variable data fields (client name, address, date, rate, etc.) with merge placeholders wrapped in curly braces {Name}.

 Here’s a sample contract template you can copy: